FreeDownloadManagerTeam/fdm-qml-ui/README.md

 We'll publish some documentation regarding FDM API the UI code is using in case there will be enough interest from our users.

+If there are any issues, please [contact us](http://www.freedownloadmanager.org/support.htm).